Why Canonical Rounds Fail for Optimal Byzantine Resilience: Preliminaries

-{\bf Crusader agreement}~\cite{Dolev1982} with input set $V$ ensures that if all correct processes start with the same value $v \in V$, they must decide this value, and otherwise, they may pick an \emph{undecided} value, denoted $\bot$.
-In more detail, we have the following properties: \begin{description} \item[Agreement:] If two correct processes decide two non-$\bot$ values $v$ and $w$, then $v = w$. \item[Validity:] If all correct processes have the same input $v$, then every decision by a correct process is $v$. \item[Termination:] If all correct processes start the algorithm, then they eventually decide. \end{description}

-Assume that $|V| \geq 2$ (otherwise, the problem is trivial) and let $0$ and $1$ be two of the values in $V$.
-We note that if all correct processes start with $v \in \{0,1\}$ they must decide $v$, and if a correct process decides $v \in \{0,1\}$, the other correct processes decide either $v$ or $\bot$.
-Therefore, crusader agreement is a nontrivial convergence problem with 0 and 1 being the two distinguished inputs and the two distinguished outputs.
+{\bf Consensus}~\cite{PeaseSL1980} is clearly a nontrivial convergence problem.
+In addition to termination, all decisions by correct processes must be the same (\emph{agreement}), and if a correct process decides $v$, then some correct process has input $v$ (\emph{validity}).
+Several well-known relaxations of consensus also belong in this class, as we show next.

 {\bf Approximate agreement on the real numbers} with parameter $\epsilon > 0$~\cite{DolevLPSW1986} is defined as follows.
-Processes start with arbitrary real numbers and correct processes must decide on real numbers that are at most $\epsilon$ apart from each other (agreement).
-Decisions must also be contained in the interval of the inputs of correct processes (validity).
+Processes start with arbitrary real numbers and correct processes must decide on real numbers that are at most $\epsilon$ apart from each other (\emph{agreement}).
+Decisions must also be contained in the interval of the inputs of correct processes (\emph{validity}).
 To show approximate agreement is a nontrivial convergence problem, choose any two real numbers whose difference is greater than $\epsilon$ as the two distinguished inputs and two distinguished decisions.

-{\bf Approximate agreement on graphs}~\cite{CastanedaRR2018} has each process start with a vertex of a graph $G$ as its input.
-Correct processes must decide on vertices such that all decisions are within distance one of each other (agreement) and inside the convex hull of the inputs (validity).
+{\bf Approximate agreement on graphs}~\cite{NowakR2019} has each process start with a vertex of a graph $G$ as its input.
+Correct processes must decide on vertices such that all decisions are within distance one of each other (\emph{agreement}) and inside the convex hull of the inputs (\emph{validity}).
 When all processes start with the same vertex, validity implies they must decide on this vertex.

-As long as the graph $G$ has two vertices that are at distance 2 apart, we can choose these vertices as the two distinguished input values and two distinguished decision values, to show that approximate agreement on $G$ is a nontrivial convergence problem.
+As long as the graph $G$ has two vertices that are at distance 2 apart, we can choose these vertices as the two distinguished inputs and two distinguished decisions to show that approximate agreement on $G$ is a nontrivial convergence problem.